 We continue to experience high demand for our Support Services, and the number of clients to whom we are providing support remains consistent.
-In 2018 we provided support to 1,093 individual clients (1069 in 2017), with our Breast Care Nurses providing 5932 occasions of service, and our Counsellors providing 6314 occasions of service.
-Including direct occasions of service provided by our Client Support Coordinator, a total of 13,481 instances of support were provided to our clients and their families.
+In 2019 we provided support to 1,041 individual clients (1,093 in 2018), 642 who were new to the organisation in 2019.
+Our Breast Care Nurses provided 4612 occasions of service, our Counsellors provided 6,381 occasions of service, and our Client Support Coordinator 787, a total of 13,412 instances of support were provided to our clients and their families.